kaiban-ai/kaibanjs-docs/docs/core-concepts/05-State Management.md

 :::

-> In AgenticJS, state management is handled by the Team Store, which coordinates the behaviors and statuses of agents and tasks, ensuring seamless operation within teams.
+> In KaibanJS, state management is handled by the Team Store, which coordinates the behaviors and statuses of agents and tasks, ensuring seamless operation within teams.

 ## What is the Team Store?
-The Team Store in the AgenticJS framework is a specialized component designed to manage the state and workflows of agents and tasks within a team.
+The Team Store in the KaibanJS framework is a specialized component designed to manage the state and workflows of agents and tasks within a team.

 Acting as the central hub for state management, the Team Store ensures that all activities and data flows within the team are coordinated efficiently and accurately.